RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/advanced-service-mesh-dev.md

 ![fault-injection]({% image_path inventory-dead-ok.png %})

 In the **Kiali** console you will also see failures for 50% of traffic bound for the `inventory `service.
 You will see `red` traffic from _istio-ingressgateway_ as well as around 50% of requests are displayed as _5xx_ on the right side, _HTTP Traffic_.
-It may not be *exactly* 50% since some traffic is coming from the catalog and ingress gateway at the same time.
+It may not be *exactly* 50% since some traffic is coming from the catalog and ingress gateway at the same time, but it will approach 50% over time.

 ![fault-injection]({% image_path inventlry-vs-error-kiali.png %})